rust-lang/rfcs/active/0000-asm-format-macro.md

 asm!("add {:r}, {:r}", b, a -> sum);
 ```

-It's also possible to set constraints for parameters that aren't referred to
+It’s also possible to set constraints for parameters that aren’t referred to
 within the assembly string:

 ```rust